 This is awesome stuff!
 Plus, many of the items aren’t liquid, so they won’t add to your TSA restrictions!

 Shampoo bars are shampoo but in hard soap form.
 You'd think they'd be drying and not very foamy, but that's not the case.
 These are awesome!
 You get your hair wet, run through from the root to the tip several times and then work into a lather (which happens really fast).
 They are good for your hair and also last me for several months!
 And I have pretty long hair.

-Dry ShampooI don't how I got by before dry shampoobecame a thing.
-Thisis the best for when you get off a long flight and go straight to sight-seeing.
+Dry Shampoo I don't how I got by before dry shampoo became a thing.
+This is the best for when you get off a long flight and go straight to sight-seeing.
 A little bit goes a very long way and it leaves your hair looking clean, rather than travel-worn and exhausted.
-I have brought thison every international trip I have gone on since I discovered it in 2014 and in that time, I have only used two of the small, carry-on sizedbottles.
+I recently switched this one.
+I like it because the color isn't white so it shows up less in dark hair or dark roots, and it volumizes.

 SunscreenYou’d be surprised how often sunscreen is more expensive in other countries.
 This is definitely one you always want to have with you!
 A single sunburn can ruin your trip!